American Shorthair vs American Curl: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Shorthair has a typical lifespan of 15-20 years, while American Curl lives approximately 12-16 years.
 Health profiles differ significantly between these cats.
-American Shorthair is predisposed to Cardiac Conditions, Weight-Related Issues, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
+American Shorthair is predisposed to Cardiac Conditions, Weight-Related Issues, hereditary conditions including potential eye, dental, and metabolic issues, with associated veterinary costs for monitoring and treatment.
 American Curl faces its own health challenges including Ear-Related Concerns, General Health.
 American Shorthair has 3 documented predispositions compared to 2 for American Curl, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two cats based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health